The late-time radio behavior of GRB afterglows: testing the standard model: Introduction

-Another issue has been raised by \citet{warren17,warren18}, who noted that a population of quasi-thermal electrons should exist in the jet in addition to the normally assumed power-law distribution, as the shock should only accelerate a fraction of the electrons (which may be as low as 0.01).
-The effect of this would be additional emission on top of the expected synchrotron spectrum -- which should dominate in the radio while leaving higher frequencies unaffected -- while $\nu_a$ would be increased by a factor of $\sim30$, suppressing the radio emission from the accelerated electrons below this frequency.
+Another issue has been raised by several authors \citep{eichler05,gs09,ressler17,warren18}.
+A population of quasi-thermal electrons can exist in the jet in addition to the normally assumed power-law distribution, as the shock may only accelerate a fraction of the electrons (which may be as low as 0.01).
+The effect of this would be additional emission on top of the expected synchrotron spectrum -- which should dominate in the radio while leaving higher frequencies largely unaffected \citep[except in the hot electron model of][]{ressler17}.
+Meanwhile, $\nu_a$ would be increased by a factor of $\sim30$.

-Yet another problem was presented by \citet{k19}, hereafter referred to as K19.
-They analyzed the late afterglows of GRBs 160509A and 160625B between X-ray and radio, and found no break in the radio light curve even a factor of 10 or 20 later than the observed optical/X-ray breaks.
+Yet another problem was presented by \citet{k20}, hereafter referred to as K20.
+They analyzed the late afterglows of GRBs 160509A and 160625B between X-ray and radio, and found no post-jet-break decline in the radio light curve even a factor of 10 or 20 later than the observed optical/X-ray break.
 For GRB 160625B, in particular, the radio break was not observed even at $\sim200$ days.
 Furthermore, the observed radio light curves were better described by a single power law ($\sim t^{-1}$) than by numerical afterglow models \citep{veerten12b} in the decline phase.
 The only scenario permitted by the standard jet model \citep[using equations from][]{rhoads99,granotsari02} that produces a comparable behavior is a pre-break decline above $\nu_m$.
-It was speculated that one possible solution might be a two-component jet where a wider, less energetic cocoon surrounds the core of the jet and would be responsible for the radio emission \citep[suggested for GRB 030329 by][]{berger03,peng05}.
-Therefore radio emission from the 'main' component, commonly assumed to be the dominant source, may need to be suppressed somehow.